snyk/broker/SECURITY.md

 # Expectations

-If we do not respond promptly, we ask that you give us the benefit of the doubt, as it is possible the email went to spam or we have been so focused on something else we haven't seen it yet.
-Please send us a quick message, *without detail* to one of the following:
+Please do not log security concerns as GitHub issues, as that could alert attackers to a potential flaw.
+If you want to nudge us beyond the email to **security@snyk.io**, tell us you sent such an email (without the details) on another channel, such as:
 * An issue here on GitHub, with an email address we can use to contact you for a more detailed report.
 * Send an email to support@snyk.io